ascend4/ascend4/HYBRID.md

 ## Current Limitations

-### 1. State-local equations are not yet true replacing cases
+### 1. State-local equations are only implemented in a first cut

-The major remaining syntax/runtime gap is state-local equation selection.
+The major remaining syntax/runtime gap is not "can we put equations in cases" any more.
+That first slice now works.
+The remaining issue is to harden and generalize the semantics.

 What is wanted eventually: